 Douglas earned a certificate in culinary arts from Indiana University of Pennsylvania Academy of Culinary Arts in 1995 and a BSN from North Carolina Central University in 2008.

 Douglas earned a certificate in culinary arts from Indiana University of Pennsylvania Academy of Culinary Arts in 1995.
 After joining Esther’s dream of opening a premier senior living home, he became a Registered Nurse, graduating top in his class from North Carolina Central University in 2008 with a Bachelor of Science in Nursing.
 Douglas takes pride in the standard of care Avendelle is now able to offer to its valued residents.

 It all started way back in early 2005 when founders Esther and Douglas Cromwell started the beginning stages of opening their first private family care home and building what would later become Avendelle Assisted Living.
-Our Saratoga home was officially opened in December of 2005, and we admitted our first resident in January of 2006.
-It didn’t take long after that until the first home was full and a waiting list started to form before Esther and Douglas decided to open a second home.
-The Waterford Landing home officially opened in February of 2007, and it too quickly filled up, so a third home was opened in 2008.
+Our Saratoga location was officially opened in December of 2005, and we admitted our first resident in January of 2006.
+It didn’t take long after that until the first home was full and a waiting list started to form before Esther and Douglas decided to open a second location.
+The Waterford Landing home officially opened in February of 2007, and it too quickly filled up, so a third location (Wyckford) was opened in 2008.

 In May of 2013, Esther graduated from North Carolina State University with her Masters in Social Work.
 This combination of Esther and Douglas’s education and experience gives our company a unique perspective into to the assisted-living needs of our clients and family members.
 Also in 2013, Esther and Douglas decided to partner with Terry Hubbard in opening a fourth home.
 The Weaver Crossing home was established in April of 2013 and was opened with its first client in June of 2013.
 Having successfully opened four family care homes, the decision was made to begin offering franchise opportunities.
 Our franchise model has resulted in a number of incredible senior-care homes, and we’ve been able to have the first family care home in Wake County to be constructed from the ground up as a family care home.